apache/metron/bundles-lib/README.md

 ## Apache VFS

-The bundles-lib utilizes the Apache VFS library to for loading bundles.
-Bundles, what are zip files of a known structure, containing jars of dependencies may be loaded by VFS as File Systems *themselves*, and in tern each jar in the bundle can be loaded by VFS as a File System.
+The bundles-lib utilizes the Apache VFS library for loading bundles.
+Bundles, which are zip files of a known structure, containing jars of dependencies may be loaded by VFS as File Systems *themselves*, and in tern each jar in the bundle can be loaded by VFS as a File System.

 The VFSBundleClassloader therefore loads the bundle as a Jar File System, and also each dependency jar as a filesystem.
 This allows